 In December 2020 with Christmas festivities in full swing, our landlady advised that she wouldn’t be renewing our lease.
 Complete shock to us & incredibly poor timing on her part.
 Evidently as a retiree, she’d be eligible for a huge reduction in property tax when selling the apartment in the future… provided it was her primary residence for three years prior to the sale.
 So Esther wanted to move back in.
 Fine, the property belongs to her.
 But eight months notice gave us more time to worry & put a big damper on the season.

 The search begins…

-Rafa took a break from the stress & visited a small town about 1.25 hours north of Sevilla with lots of outdoor hiking options: El Pedroso.
-As he walked around town, he sent back photos of houses with for sale signs.
-Neither of us had considered the Sierra Morena, so I got on Idealista to have a look.
-Not bad.
-Affordable prices, only 2000 people in town, train & bus connections to Sevilla, & better weather.
-More important, places we could visit in person given COVID travel restrictions of the time.
-We’d planned to rent a car to see properties in Higuera de la Sierra, Aracena, even Cumbres Mayores… but until the number of cases dropped, we couldn’t even go to the adjacent province.
+Rafa took a break from the stress & visited a small town about 1 hour north of Sevilla with lots of outdoor hiking options: El Pedroso.
+As he walked around town, he sent back photos of houses with For Sale signs.
+Neither of us had considered the Sierra Morena, so I got on the internet to have a look.
+Affordable prices, only 2,000 people in town, train & bus connections to Sevilla, & better weather.
+More important, a town we could visit in person given COVID travel restrictions.
+We planned to rent a car to see properties in Higuera de la Sierra, Aracena, even Cumbres Mayores… but until the number of COVIE cases dropped, we couldn’t go to the adjacent province.

 At first I had difficulty envisioning the house with our belongings inside or seeing it with our choice of paint.
 But we dove in… negotiated the price, signed a contract of intent to buy, issued a check & dealt with the notary.
 The entire process had stressful moments, but overall everything proceeded as planned.
 Rafa & I became homeowners on Pride Day, with movers taking our stuff from Sevilla two weeks later!